generia/buildroot/README.md

 # Gallery

-Currently, buildroot-osx is capable of building sysetm images that run Xorg or Wayland/Weston.
+Currently, buildroot-osx is capable of building system images that run Xorg or Wayland/Weston.

 Example of Xorg using Openbox built with brosx running on VirtualBox hardware:
 	![Xorg with Openbox on VirtualBox](support/brosx/gallery/brosx-xorg-with-openbox.png)